for-giobbe/phy/Building a Tree in a BI Framework .md

-Now we can proceed to append the model selection to the concatenatio nexus file - which is the file format required by MrBayes.
+Now we can proceed to append the model selection to the concatenation ```.nxs``` file - which is the format required by MrBayes.
-You should have one generated by phyutility or you can use [mine](https://github.com/for-giobbe/phy/blob/master/examples/concatenation.nxs).
+You should have the one generated by phyutility or you can use [mine](https://github.com/for-giobbe/phy/blob/master/examples/concatenation.nxs).

 Finally, we need to put the parameters for the search and run it.
-Go back to the NEXUS file and add as last lines:
+Go back to the NEXUS file and add at the end of the MrBayes block:

 ```
-mcmc ngen=50000 printfreq=5000 samplefreq=5000 nruns=2 nchains=8 temp=0.02;
+mcmc ngen=500000 printfreq=5000 samplefreq=5000 nruns=2 nchains=8 temp=0.02;
 ```

 This specifies that:

-* the analysis must run for 50k generations
+* the analysis must run for 500k generations
 * every 5k parameters are printed to standard output
-* every 5k parameters are printed to standard output
+* every 5k parameters are sampled
-* two independent runs are run
+* two independent runs are carried out
-* each run is composed of 8 chains
+* each run is composed of 8 different chains
 * the temperature of the hot chain is 0.02

 In the end the nexus file for MrBayes should look like [this]()